Khurda Assembly constituency

 Khurda (Sl.
 No.: 117) is a Vidhan Sabha constituency of Khordha district, Odisha, India.

-This constituency includes Khordha, Khurda block and 8 Gram panchayats (Palatotapada, Bajapur, Nijigarhtapanga, Kanpur, Dhaulimuhan, Brajamohanpur, Naranagarh, Godipada, Jankia, Golabaisasan, Orabarasingh, Kuradhamalla, Bangida and Kaipadar) of Khurda block.
+This constituency includes Khordha Municipality, Tangi N.A.C, Tangi block and 14 Gram panchayats (Palatotapada, Bajapur, Nijigarhtapanga, Kanpur, Dhaulimuhan, Brajamohanpur, Naranagarh, Godipada, Jankia, Golabaisasan, Orabarasingh, Kuradhamalla, Bangida and Kaipadar) of Khurda block.

 Elected members

-Sixteen elections were held between 1951 and 2014 including one By election in 1998.
+Since its formation in 1951, 19 elections were have been held, including 2 bypolls in 1985 and 1998.

-Elected members from the Khurda constituency are:
+List of members elected from Khurda constituency are: